Carl Zeiss Jena Tessar 50mm 2.8

 Silver “Vorwahlspringblende” Tessar

 Following the early version, the Tessar lens with a “Vorwahlspringblende” was introduced.
 That means that the aperture is set by pressing down the aperture ring and then turning it.
 If you just turn the aperture ring the aperture blades will reset to the initial position.
-It was an all aluminium construction (silver).
+It was an all aluminum construction (silver).
 These older versions tend to have a longer focusing distance of approx. 50cm.
 At 181 grams it is also much bulkier and heavier.
+All lens are coated.

 The “Zebra” version is probably the most sought after Tessar version (along with the first Version).
-In terms of easy of use this is probably the version of the Tessar that you should look out for, along with the following all black version.
-It has black and silver stripes and uses “normal” aperture settings.
-The Zebra version is available both in M42 and EXA mount.
+In terms of easy of use this is probably the version I would recommend Tessar, along with the following all black version.
+The Zebra has black and silver stripes and uses “normal” aperture settings.
+It was manufactured both in M42 and EXA mount.

 Late “black” Version

+The final version is completely black and only manufactured in M42 mount.
+The serial number system at Zeiss Jena was shortened.
 Some lenses are marked Carl Zeiss Tessar while others, which were meant for export, are simply marked with aus Jena T DDR.
 Either way, they are both the exact same lens.
 The only difference is that at the time of production Carl Zeiss Jena (East Germany) did not own the copyright to the name Tessar which was also being produced in West Germany by Carl Zeiss Oberkochen among others.
-This tends the less expensive version.
+This version tends to be less expensive.

 Carl Zeiss Jena Tessar 50mm 2.8 Video